The Confusion of Love

 [1] ALS (amyotrophic lateral sclerosis) was named after Lou Gehrig (Lou Gehrig’s disease) because he was the first known case which established that chronic stress emerging from extreme unselfishness set up the conditions for ALS to develop and thrive.
 For Lou’s story and how daily stress can lead up to ALS, click here.

 [2] To be sure, some people have more talent for loving than others, just like some have more talent for playing guitar than others.
-However, if by Love is meant a state of being where we are tolerant, respectful, generous, and curious, and where we actually enjoy seeing ourselves and others develop, grow, and mature, then, if we wish for a peaceful society, we should encourage each and every one of us to get to know themselves thoroughly.
+However, if by Love is meant a state of being where we are tolerant, respectful, generous, and curious, and where we actually enjoy seeing ourselves and others develop, grow, and mature, then, if we wish for a peaceful society, we should encourage each and every one of us to get to know ourselves thoroughly.
 For that is the quickest path to Love, belonging, health, and leading a meaningful – and thereby joyful – life.

 [3] Which is true in the most literal sense, because parts of our body die every day and are then renewed.
 The same can be said for our mind, which is remodelled and reshaped every day with the accumulation of new information from inside and outside of our body.